boostorg/boost-ci/CMake.md

     or `target_include_directories(boost_<name> PRIVATE src/helpers)` in addition to the above.
 - [`target_link_libraries`](https://cmake.org/cmake/help/latest/command/target_link_libraries.html)`(boost_<name> PUBLIC <list of libs> PRIVATE <list of libs>)`:
     Add the libraries as dependencies.
-    This means their `PUBLIC` includes are visibile when compiling `boost_<name>` and if the dependency is not header-only that library is linked to this library.
+    This means their `PUBLIC` includes are visible when compiling `boost_<name>` and if the dependency is not header-only that library is linked to this library.
     If your "`PUBLIC`" headers include headers of a dependency then it needs to be here as `PUBLIC`.
     If you only include those headers in your compiled sources then the dependency can be `PRIVATE`.
     Boost dependencies should be their namespaced name, e.g. `Boost::type_traits` or `Boost::core`.